Your Claimant Commitment

 Depending on what you failed to do and how many times you have failed to meet your responsibilities, a sanction can last for up to 3 years.

-Alternatively, more information about Claimant Commitment and Sanctions is available from the following sites:
+Guides to Claimant Commitment and Sanctions are available from the following sites:

 If you’re struggling to complete all the work-related activities in your claimant commitment, you might be able to get them changed, see citizensadvice.org.uk.